Pet Travel Regulations

 What do I need to do?

 Everyone's travel plans are different and everyone's pets have unique medical histories.
-The first step you need to take is to review all of the information provided in the links below and develop a personalized timeline for you and your pet from now until your date of departure.
+The first step you need to take is to review all of the information provided by APHIS and develop a personalized timeline for you and your pet from now until your date of departure.
 Your timeline should include all of the visits your pet needs to make to the veterinarian, all of the services that they are going to need to fulfill each requirement, and a list of the documentation your will need to collect over the period of your timeline.
 Once you have completed your timeline our staff will make every effort to schedule you and your pet for the services that they need on the dates you need them to take place.

 Finally, be sure to check with your airline to make sure your pet meets their requirements for the flight to Hawaii